xvxx/gogo/README.md

 ## installation

 Standalone binaries are coming soon.
 For now you have to build from source.

+On Linux, you must first install webkit2gtk:

+    sudo apt install webkit2gtk-4.0

-Assumng you have Rust/Cargo and Git installed:
+Then, assuming you have Rust/Cargo and Git installed:

     git clone https://github.com/dvkt/gogo
     cd gogo